 The royal Lunedie coat of arms, as displayed on Skyggehavn Palace.
 The Latin motto means "In the Darkness, Fear My Light."

 The Kingdom of Little Wounds is set in a watery, witchy, mermaidy kingdom in Scandinavia, 1572.
-Young women's bodies are the batttlefields as three outcasts--a seamstress, a slave, and a mad queen--plot against patriarchal court politics in order to save themselves and the little princesses.
+Young women's bodies are the batttlefields as three outcasts--a seamstress, an enslaved nursemaid, and a mad queen--plot against patriarchal court politics in order to save themselves and the little princesses.
 When adolescent marriages were arranged for political convenience and lords had complete control over the bodies of the women in their families and courts, what we (and many people at the time) consider abuse was institutionalized.

 The novel came out with Candlewick Press in October 2013 and is recommended for both young adults and regular adults (given the subject matter, it should be no surprise that there are some intense scenes).
 The paperback includes some extra materials.